hmakelin/gisnav/docs/pages/developer_guide/sitl/companion_computer.rst

 .. code-block:: bash
     :caption: Run Gazebo SITL simulation on desktop

-    cd ~/colcon_ws
+    cd ~/colcon_ws/src/gisnav
-    make build-sitl-px4
+    make -C docker build-offboard-sitl-px4
-    make up-sitl-px4
+    make -C docker up-offboard-sitl-px4

 Then log into your Jetson Nano and build and run the onboard services:

 .. code-block:: bash
     :caption: Run GISNav and GIS server on onboard computer

-    cd ~/colcon_ws
+    cd ~/colcon_ws/src/gisnav
-    make build-px4
+    make -C build-companion-sitl-px4
-    make up-px4
+    make -C up-companion-sitl-px4

-You should now have the SITL simulation running on your desktop computer, while ``gisnav``, ``mapserver`` and the autopilot specific middleware run on your Jetson Nano.
-If you have your network setup correctly, the middleware on the onboard computer will connect to the simulated autopilot on your desktop and pipe the telemetry and video feed to ROS for GISNav to consume.
+You should now have the SITL simulation and QGgroundControl running on your offboard workstation, while ``gisnav``, ``mapserver`` and the autopilot specific middleware run on your Jetson Nano.
+If you have your network setup correctly, the middleware on the onboard companion computer will connect to the simulated autopilot on your workstation and pipe the telemetry and video feed to ROS for GISNav to consume.